From Medan airport (Kuala Namu)

 From Lake Toba the bus runs to Amplas bus station.
 From here you will need to travel to Kampung Lalang/Pinang Baris by private taxi, or take local buses to Pinang Baris.

-There is no train towards Berastagi, in the mountains, but a daily economy class train runs from Medan to Pematangsiantar, which is less than an hour from Lake Toba by bus.
+There is no train towards Berastagi, in the mountains.
+A daily economy class train runs from Medan to Pematangsiantar, which is less than an hour from Lake Toba by bus.
 Alternatively many more trains, including some executive class trains, run from Binjai to Medan to Tebing Tinggi, roughly half-way between Medan and Lake Toba, and back again (in the reverse direction most terminate at Medan rather than Binjai).

 See train map and timetable.